skytable/docs/docs/protocol/data-types.md

 - `happened\n`, the element itself

 :::note
-A typed array is currently a response specific data type (only sent by the server and never by the client)
+A typed array is currently a response specific data type (only sent by the server and never by the client).
+The `NULL`s correspond to the cases when the server can't find the requested item.
 :::

 ### Any array